mollywilliams/grace-notes.github.io/_topics/babylon.md

 From International Standard Bible Encyclopedia

-**Babylon** baʹbə-lon; **BABEL** bāʹbəl ([Gen. 10:10; 11:9]  (http://www.biblegateway.com/passage/?search=Gen.+10%3A10%3B+11%3A9&version=NASB)) [Heb
-_bābel_—‘gate of god’; Akk _bāb–ili_, _bāb-ilāni_—‘gate of god(s)’; Gk
-_Babylōn_; Pers *Babirush*].
+**Babylon** baʹbə-lon; **BABEL** bāʹbəl ([Gen. 10:10; 11:9]  (http://www.biblegateway.com/passage/?search=Gen.+10%3A10%3B+11%3A9)) [Heb _bābel_—‘gate of god’; Akk _bāb–ili_, _bāb-ilāni_—‘gate of god(s)’; Gk _Babylōn_; Pers *Babirush*].
 The capital city of Babylonia.

 ##I. Location

-Babylon lay on the bank of the Euphrates in the land of Shinar (Gen.
-10:10), in the northern area of Babylonia (now southern Iraq) called Accad (as opposed to the southern area called Sumer).
+Babylon lay on the bank of the Euphrates in the land of Shinar ([Gen. 10:10] (http://www.biblegateway.com/passage/?search=Gen.+10%3A10)), in the northern area of Babylonia (now southern Iraq) called Accad (as opposed to the southern area called Sumer).
 Its ruins, covering 2100 acres (890 hectares), lie about 50 mi (80 km) S of Baghdad and 5 mi 8 (km) N of Hillah.
 The ancient site is now marked by the mounds of Bâbil to the north, *Qaṣr* (“the Citadel”) in the center, and Merkes, *‘Amran Ibn ‘Alī Ṣaḥn*, and Homera to the south.
 The high water and long flooding of the whole area render the earlier and lower ruins inaccessible.

 ##II.
 Name

 The oldest attested extrabiblical name is the Sumerian ká-dingir-ki (usually written ká-dingir-ra, “gate of god”).
-This may have been a translation of the more commonly used later Babylonian *Bāb-ilī*, of which an etymology based on Heb *bālal*, “confused,” is given in Gen 11:9.
+This may have been atranslation of the more commonly used later Babylonian *Bāb-ilī*, of which an etymology based on Heb *bālal*, “confused,” is given in [Gen 11:9] (http://www.biblegateway.com/passage/?search=Gen.+11%3A9).
 Throughout the OT and NT, Babylon stands theologically for the community that is anti-God.
 Rarely from 2100 b.c. and frequently in the 7th cent Babylon is called TIN.TIR.KI, “wood (trees) of life,” and from the latter period also.
 E.KI, “canal zone (?).”
 Other names applied to at least part of the city were *ŠU.AN.NA*, “hand of heaven” or “high-walled (?),” and the Heb *šēšaḵ* (Jer.
-25:26; 51:41), which is usually interpreted as a coded form (Athbash) by which *š* = *b*, etc.
-The proposed equation with *ŠEŠ.KU* in a late king list has been questioned, since this could be read equally well as (É).URU.KU.
+25:26; 51:41), which is usually interpreted as a coded form (Athbash) by which *š* = *b*, etc. The proposed equation with *ŠEŠ.KU* in a late king list has been questioned, since this could be read equally well as (É).URU.KU.

 ##III.
 Early History

-***A. Foundation***Genesis ascribes the foundation of the city to Nimrod prior to his building of Erech (ancient Uruk, modern Warka) and Accad (Agade), which can be dated to the 4th and 3rd millennia b.c. respectively.
+__A.
+Foundation__ Genesis ascribes the foundation of the city to Nimrod prior to his building of Erech (ancient Uruk, modern Warka) and Accad (Agade), which can be dated to the 4th and 3rd millennia b.c. respectively.
 The earliest written reference extant is by